- Published on

 String str = "hello";

-is the name of the string and it has a value of "hello".
+In the example above, str is the name of the string and it has a value of "hello".
 Remember to capitalize String, as it is a class, rather than a primitive data type.

 String Concatenations